momiji15/100-days-of-code/log.md

 - I did take a break since it was spring break.
 However, I started up again by attending a Women Who Code Code Jam.
 I was able to  complete the "Return Largest Numbers in Arrays" challenge.

 **Thoughts**
 - So happy that I went to the Code Jam.
 I will definitely try to attend more.
+- Just took six days to figure out the challenge!!!!

+### Day 59: March 16 2017

+- Still trying to get back into the hang of things...did not mean to take such a gap!
+I only was able to code for 30 minutes today, but I did finish the "Confirm the Ending" challenge.

 **Thoughts**
-- Just took six days to figure it out!!!!
+- I will make up for the 30 minutes I didn't code today when I host a Free Code Camp meetup this weekend :)